TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 ### D. Third API endpoint (occurs during phase 3 above)

 Given a unique connection ID, this endpoint will upload a ballot.
 During the 2023/02/02 meeting, after a detailed 3-way discussion we decided that the JS client would validate the voter's contest ballot choices for proper ballot compliance.
-The demo election data file (EDF), which is native VTP election data, contains the rules that defines a valid selection for each contest.
-The NIST standard also defines this but appears (TBD) to not enforce compliance in that NIST allows (TBD) an election definition file to be incorrectly/incompletely defined by election officials.
+The demo election data file (EDF), which is native VTP election data 'file' so-to-speak, contains the rules that defines a valid selection for each contest.
+The NIST standard also defines this but appears (TBD) to not enforce compliance in that NIST allows an election definition file to be incorrectly/incompletely defined by election officials.

-Though this is not true with native VTP election data, regardless VTP supports an automatic CI pipeline which includes testing.
+Though this is not true with native VTP election data files, regardless VTP supports an automatic CI pipeline which includes testing.
 The goal is that with tests, human error in election data file definitions regarding valid contest selection will be caught prior to an election.

 We also decided that the JS client would also support voter self adjudication of all the contests.
 Self adjudication occurs when the voter has a chance to validate their contest selections prior to officially submitting their ballot.
-Therefor, the JS client at a high level workflow would look like the following:
+Therefor, the JS client at a high level workflow would look like the following after receiving the blank ballot from the server:

 - Loop over each contest and:
     - present the contest to the voter
     - the voter makes their selection
-    - JS verifies that the selection is EDF compliant
+    - JS verifies that the selection is VTP EDF compliant
-- Present to the user the effective selection summary of the ballot sans ballot verbiage.
+- Present to the user a final selection summary of the ballot sans ballot verbiage.
 This is effectively a pretty print of the ballot CVR via an aggregation of each contest CVR.
-- Require the voter to accept the selection summary
+- Require the voter to accept or reject the selection summary
 - If yes, JS will call the third API endpoint
 - If no, JS will either restart the loop or jump to a specific contest for a new voter selection